anish700/anish700/README.md

 ## I'm a Software Developer!!

-- 🔭 I love problem solving and developing new applications
+- 🔭 Problem solver at the core
 - 🌱 I’m currently working on backend development

 ### Connect with me: